withastro/docs/src/pages/en/guides/data-fetching.md

 Fetch remote content from your favorite CMS like StoryBlok or WordPress!

-With an API key, some helper functions, and `getStaticPaths()` to generate dynamic page routes, an `.astro` component can fetch and render data from your CMS to generate your page content.
+Astro components can fetch data from your CMS and then render it as your page content.
+Using [dynamic routes](/en/core-concepts/routing/#dynamic-routes), components can even generate pages based on your CMS content.

 Here are some examples of what this data fetching looks like in Astro, with links to full tutorials below.